isgo-golgo13/scylla-cluster-sync-rs/README.md

 ![entire-scylla-cluster-sync-workflow-vm-native](docs/Full-Service-Architecture-VM-Native.png)

-## Cassandra DB vs ScyllaDB Kubernetes Operator Cost Reduction
+## CassandraDB vs ScyllaDB Kubernetes Operator Cost Reduction

 The high-cognitive load of configuration and JVM overhead using the Cassandra DB and its deployment using the Cassandra DB Kubernetes Operator.